ColinMink/scheduling-app/README.md

 # Setup

+note: This setup assumes you have the prerequisites installed for your specific operating system.

 - [ ] Download the project directory with any method, git clone is a good solution for this.
 Make sure to move to the directory after it is created.

 git clone https://github.com/ColinMink/scheduling-app